 Record holders of our securities are typically the parties to the lockup agreements with the underwriters and the market stand-off provisions with us referred to above, while holders of beneficial interests in our shares who are not also record holders in respect of such shares are not typically subject to any such agreements or other similar restrictions.
 Accordingly, we believe that holders of beneficial interests who are not record holders and are not bound by market stand-off provisions or lockup agreements could enter into transactions with respect to those beneficial interests that negatively impact our stock price.
-In addition, an equityholder who is neither subject to a market stand-off provisions with us nor a lockup agreement with the underwriters may be able to sell, short sell, transfer, hedge, pledge, or otherwise dispose of or attempt to sell, short sell, transfer, hedge, pledge, or otherwise dispose of their equity interests at any time after the closing of this offering
+In addition, an equityholder who is neither subject to a market stand-off provisions with us nor a lockup agreement with the underwriters may be able to sell, short sell, transfer, hedge, pledge, or otherwise dispose of or attempt to sell, short sell, transfer, hedge, pledge, or otherwise dispose of this offering.